'He was trying to pull me': Teen describes attempted kidnapping

 He has a prior criminal history, including DUI and burglary.

-Speed aside, the 18-year-old victim believes Cecilia and her daughter were an answer to prayer.
+Speed aside, the 17-year-old victim believes Cecilia and her daughter were an answer to prayer.

 "They were my angels at that moment.
 There was nobody else," the victim said.